 When the preceding word “cloud” is removed from both networking and computing, the two terms immediately take on different meanings.

-Cloud networking is when network resources and capabilities are hosted in the public, private or hybrid cloud.
+Cloud networking is when network resources and capabilities are hosted in the public, private, or hybrid cloud.
 These resources include virtual routers, switches, load balancers, firewalls, bandwidth, network management, and more.
-They are available on demand and can be managed in house or by a third party.
-Just as the command line interface (CLI) on Cisco router interfaces is different from Juniper’s, the same holds true when configuring network gear in the cloud between virtual public clouds (VPCs).
-Cloud networking equates to the cloud infrastructure used to power connectivity between resources and it is built on cloud computing.
+They are available on demand and can be managed in-house or by a third party.
+Just as the command line interface (CLI) on Cisco router interfaces differs from Juniper’s, the same applies when configuring network gear in the cloud between virtual private clouds (VPCs).
+Cloud networking equates to the cloud infrastructure used to power connectivity between resources, and it is built on cloud computing.

 Popular “as-a-Service” Models

-Cloud computing — or simply “cloud” — includes several other areas of compute beyond networking.
+Cloud computing — or simply “cloud” — includes several other computing areas beyond networking.
 Below are a few of the more common terms to get familiar with: